 Click the Maps entry from the main menu to view or add custom views of your network's status and monitoring data.
-Hover to show other menu items.
+Hover over Maps to show other menu items.
 Choose between:

 Open the Maps overview page where you can view or add custom views of your network's status and monitoring data.

 Open an assistant to directly add a new map.

 Select Map ›

 Open an existing map.
-Hover to show other menu items.
+Hover over Select Map to show other menu items.
 Follow the menu path (it is specific to your setup) to select a map.

 In the All view, you see a list of all existing maps.
 Using the links next to a map name, you can perform the following actions.